Off to College (But Not Really)

-When I was seventeen I started college at Salem State College, about an hour and a half walk from my parents' house.
+When I was seventeen I started at Salem State College, about an hour and a half walk from my parents' house.
 I majored in English and pursued a double minor in theater and philosophy.
 My mother hadn't graduated from college, and she thought having a college so close by was a huge asset.
 My younger sister enrolled there too, and we took some classes together and shared the same set of friends.

 Living with my parents while attending college limited me, I think, in both positive and negative ways.
 On the positive side, I never developed a capacity for alcohol.
 On the first drink I get really quiet, and on the second one I fall asleep.
 That may have kept me out of trouble as a young adult.
-Onthe negative side, I didn't get the exposure to music that kids get in college dorms.
-Even though I had musical ability (in addition to singing, I sometimes wrote songs or created vocal arrangements), I learned the entire oeuvre of very few artists, and even today I own just twenty or fewer CDs.
+On the negative side, I didn't get the current exposure to music that kids get in college dorms.
+Even though I had musical ability (in addition to singing, I sometimes wrote songs or created vocal arrangements), I learned the entire oeuvre of very few artists, and even today my music collection is pretty small.

 After college I lived in Boston and used my English degree as an advertising copywriter and newsletter editor.
 I wrote book and theater reviews for a local newspaper, and I submitted short stories and a children's book manuscript for publication, with no luck.
-In my late twenties, not very excited about the job I was working at, I enrolled in graduate school for creative writing at Boston University, even though it meant moving back into my parents' house to save money.
+In my late twenties, not very excited about the job I was working at, I enrolled in graduate school for creative writing at Boston University, even though that meant moving back into my parents' house to save money.